Save 40% when you buy the entire hair kit. See the kit

 Try a hair loss treatment if you feel like your hair is thinning.

-If you think your hair loss may be a bigger concern, read our guide on female pattern baldness to learn more about potential root causes and treatments.
+If you think your hair loss may be a bigger concern, read our guide on female pattern hairloss to learn more about potential root causes and treatments.
 To take out the guesswork, you can also start a consultation with a healthcare provider who can help you best understand what your hair actually needs.

 We'd bet you're looking for how to get strong hair as well as more lift and volume — not sacrificing one for the other.